faroub/TahakomAVRLib/README.md

 ## Software setup

  Before using the library and start programming and interfacing external peripherals, some software packages need to be installed in your system:

-* binutils: for getting tools like assembler, linker, ...
+* binutils-avr: for getting tools like assembler, linker, ...
 * gcc-avr : AVR GNU C cross-compiler
 * avr-libc: AVR C library
 * avrdude : driver program for downloading/uploading code and data from/to Atmel AVR microcontrollers